Developing A Mindfulness Self-Compassion Practice

 The final element of self-compassion is often cited as “common humanity.”
 Common humanity can involve acknowledging that humans are bound and separated by external factors, including cultural, genetic, environmental, and familial differences.

 Additionally, all humans may have vulnerabilities that can bind us together.
 We may all experience loss, encounter frustrations, fail, endure disappointments, and fall short of our goals.
 Suffering is a common human experience.
-Recognizing that struggles in life are a common human experience can help you feel less frustrated and more inclined to practice self compassion when you’re going through a difficult time.
+Recognizing that struggles in life are a common human experience can help you feel less frustrated and more inclined to practice self-compassion when you’re going through a difficult time.

-What are the benefits of self-compassion?
+What are the benefits of a self compassion practice

 It can be common for individuals to reject the need to practice self-compassion.
 Some people may believe that being hard on themselves can make them better people.

 However, people with self-compassion often procrastinate less.
 They may understand that, although every action carries the potential of failure, mistakes won’t irrevocably damage their human worth.
-They will still retain their self confidence and self esteem even if something doesn’t go exactly as planned.
+They will still retain their self-confidence and self-esteem even if something doesn’t go exactly as planned.

 Try being patient and understanding to yourself the next time you need to complete a task that makes you feel pressured or stressed.
 You may find that leaning into self-compassion and allowing yourself the option to take a break is enough to make you do the task you were stressed about in the first place.
 When you stay positive, you can reframe the situation into something less intimidating.

-How can you develop self-compassion?
+How can mindfulness exercises help you develop self-compassion?

 Three distinct elements can be associated with the development of self-compassion.
 An individual might focus on self-kindness instead of self-judgment, work to achieve common humanity versus isolation, and develop mindfulness versus over-identification.
 As clarity is developed in these areas, it may be easier to maintain strategies to create meaningful change.